ofabricio/calm/README.md

 ### Tokenizer

-Example of a very simple and incomplete tokenizer for Go code.
+Example of a very simple tokenizer for Go code.

 ```go
 package main